Peat swamp forest

 Peat swamp forests are tropical moist forests where waterlogged soil prevents dead leaves and wood from fully decomposing.
 Over time, this creates a thick layer of acidic peat.
 Large areas of these forests are being logged at high rates.

 Peat swamp forests are typically surrounded by lowland rain forests on better-drained soils, and by brackish or salt-water mangrove forests near the coast.

-Tropical peatlands, which coexist with swamp forests within the tropical and subtropical moist broadleaf forests biome, store and accumulate vast amounts of carbon as soil organic matter - much more than natural forests contain.
+They are a kind of peatland, which store and accumulate vast amounts of carbon as soil organic matter—much more than forests on mineral soil (i.e. non-peatland) contain.
+Peat formation is a natural carbon sink; because the decomposition of the organic matter is slower than its production rate, the surplus accumulates as peat.
 Their stability has important implications for climate change; they are among the largest near-surface reserves of terrestrial organic carbon.
-Peat swamp forests, which have ecological importance, are one of the most threatened, yet least studied and most poorly understood biotypes.
+Tropical peat swamp forests, which have ecological importance, are one of the most threatened, yet least studied and most poorly understood biotypes.

-Since the 1970s, peat swamp forest deforestation and drainage have greatly increased.
+Since the 1970s, tropical peat swamp forest deforestation and drainage have greatly increased in South East Asia.
 In addition, El Niño Southern Oscillation (ENSO) drought and large-scale fires are accelerating peatland devastation.
-This destruction enhances the decomposition of soil and organic matter, increasing the carbon release to the atmosphere as carbon dioxide.
-This phenomenon suggests that tropical peatlands have already become a large carbon-dioxide source, but related data and information is limited.
+Peat fires, drainage and deforestation enhances the decomposition of soil organic matter, increasing the release of stored carbon into the atmosphere as carbon dioxide.

 Tropical peat swamp forests are home to thousands of animals and plants, including many rare and critically endangered species such as the orangutan and Sumatran tiger, whose habitats are threatened by peatland deforestation.